Malaysia steps on Indonesia's toes in dance dispute

 “Indonesians are jealous that Malaysians have a better standard of living and it does seem that Malaysians - and especially the Malay ethnic group - tend to look down their noses at their Indonesian brethren,” said Keith Loveard, who heads political risk analysis at Concord Consulting in Jakarta.

-The neighbours fought a border war in the 1960s on the island of Borneo, and some in Indonesia still seem in a fighting spirit.
+The neighbors fought a border war in the 1960s on the island of Borneo, and some in Indonesia still seem in a fighting spirit.

 “Malaysia is a small country.
 It would only take us five days or a week to burn it,” said an executive in Jakarta originally from Sumatra, who declined to be identified because of the sensitivity of the issue.